livelybone/vue-popper/README.md

 > `pkg.module supported`, which means that you can apply tree-shaking in you project

-A vue component of popper.js
+A vue component of popper.js, and the arrow position control is implemented

 `popper.js` see: https://popper.js.org